-From cozying up in front of the TV at home to staying warm while being exposed to the elements outside, wool blankets are a natural and proven way to keep heat in and lock cold out.
-As explained by Outdoor Life, wool blankets are made with hollow fibers, which means that even if wool gets wet, it still retains heat.
+From cozying up in front of the TV at home to staying warm while being exposed to the elements outside, wool blankets are a natural and proven way to keep heat in and lock out the cold.
+Wool blankets are made with hollow fibers, which means that even if wool gets wet, it still retains heat.
 There’s a reason wool has been used for blankets, pants and jackets for hundreds of years — it’s warm and it’s durable.

 Wool has natural fire retardant properties and it’s one of the best fabrics for retaining warmth, even in cold and wet weather.
 Regardless of your conditions, if you need to stay warm, we recommend using a wool blanket.

 1. Ever Ready First Aid Wool Fire Retardent Blanket